aegis-iisc/aegis-iisc-old.github.io/index.md

 Indian Institute of Technology, Kanpur, India.

 ### Teaching
--Fall ’16 TA for the graduate level course on Programming Language Design and Implementa- tion, Indian Institute of Science.
+- Fall ’16 TA for the graduate level course on Programming Language Design and Implementa- tion, Indian Institute of Science.